READY Compass · Erasmus+ · 15 questions

 Rejection needs a language

 "I have a bad feeling" does not hold up against a long-standing partner.
 A documented red score on two critical dimensions does.
-READY gives you language to explain your professional judgment.
+READY gives you the language to explain a decision your intuition already made.

 The framework